anrbn/GCP-Attack-Defense/README.md

 gRPC is an open-source Remote Procedure Call (RPC) framework developed by Google.
 While REST (Representational State Transfer) is an architectural style for building web-based software systems.
 REST APIs are commonly used to access and manage cloud resources.

 Won't go into much details and step straight into the point.
-Here is the list of Permission required to successfully deploy a Cloud Function via Cloud Function API (gRPC & REST).
+Here is the list of least number of permission required to successfully deploy a Cloud Function via Cloud Function API (gRPC & REST).

 <table>
   <tr>